USM-COS460/http-server/README.md

 ...page data...
 </html>
 ```

+You only need to return the status codes `200` for O.k., and `404` for file not found.
+You may implement more if you want to.

 You will also have to handle multiple requests at the same time.
 Threading libraries and threading features of your language are the easiest way to accomplish this.
 There are alternatives, like forking new processes and using signal handlers.
 While you can use these approaches, I would caution you to avoid them for now.
 Stick with threads.